kiwiscards/kiwiscards.github.io/README.md

-# kiwiscards.github.io
+# Welcome to Kiwi's Cards
-Kiwi's Cards is a safe haven for Mak and Rem's card collection!
+## Kiwi's Cards is the safe haven for Mak and Remedi's card collection